 None of these groups are afforded the rank of “Chapter” within the ALA governance and organizational structure.

 Chapters share with each other how they address issues.
 Each discussion is sorted alphabetically by state library association (Chapter).
-See also What Chapters Are, What ALA Does for Chapters (including links to resources), and The ALA and Chapters Partnership, which are pages of answers and explanations about how the ALA and ALA Chapters partnership works.
+See The ALA and Chapters Partnership, which are pages of answers and explanations about how the ALA and ALA Chapters partnership works.

 Chapter status is voluntary.
 It is requested by an eligible library association and established by ALA Council action.
 A chapter may vote to withdraw from the arrangement, or Council can dissolve a chapter for inactivity or failure to comply with ALA Bylaws.
 A chapter's degree of activity in ALA depends on how active a chapter wants to be.
 There are few requirements of chapters and only a few actions are prohibited.
 Basic requirements are limited to the following: